dilipthelip/ApacheKafka/README.md

 ### How to create a Topic?
 -	Run the following command **kafka-topics.bat --create --topic my_topic -zookeeper localhost:2181 --replication-factor 1 --partitions 1**.
 -	You will notice the following line in the command line window.
 -	WARNING: Due to limitations in metric names, topics with a period ('.') or underscore ('_') could collide.
 To avoid issues it is best to use either, but not both.
 -	Created topic "my_topic".

+### How to check the list of topics?
+-	Run the following command **kafka-topics.bat --list --zookeeper localhost:2181**.
+-	The results will display **my_topic**.

+### How to instantiate a producer?
+- 	Run the following command **kafka-console-producer.bat --broker-list localhost:9092 --topic my_topic**
+- 	Once the above command is run, you can have the window open and type whatever you want.After each enter the message gets pushed to the broker.

+### How to instantiate a Consumer?
+-	Run the following command **kafka-console-consumer.bat --zookeeper localhost:2181 --topic my_topic --from-beginning**
+-

+-